Mtillmann/mtillmann.github.io/posts/using-laravel-9-breeze-with-ddev-and-vite.md

 date: 2022-10-26
 lastUpdated: 2023-09-03
 title: Using Laravel 9 w/ Breeze with DDEV and Vite
-description: Working around the HMR issue when using Laravel 9 with Breeze and Vite in a DDEV environment
+description: Working around the HMR issue when using Laravel 9 with Breeze and Vite in a DDEV environment.
+Includes a middleware to customize the HMR URL.
 tags:
 - laravel
 - php